ernestmummey/ernestmummey/README.md

 # Hello y'all, I'm Ernest Mummey 👋

 ## I'm a Veteran and Developer
-- 🔭 I’m currently working on job searching and projects
+- 🔭 I’m currently heading back to school for a Computer Science Degree
-- 🌱 I’m currently learning Data Structures and Algorithms on leetcode
+- 🌱 I have been building fullstack applications for over a year
+- Waiting for that one company to take a chance on a non-degree veteran
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love lifting and in fact have competed in a physique competition
+- ⚡ Fun fact: I love lifting and surf fishing

 ### Let's connect
 [<img align="left" height="32"  width="32px" fill="#0A66C2" alt="portfolio" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]